a2labs/confide/README.md

-# confy
+# confide

-Confy is a simple configuration module for node.js.
+Confide is a simple configuration module for node.js.
 It will merge an environment-specific configuration file with a default configuration file and return the merged values.

 Assume the directory structure: